 Managing notifications: Disable Safari push notifications

 Wondering how to stop notifications on safari?
-By default, users visiting websites that have enabled Safari Push Notifications, such as the users will see a banner appear at the top of the window the first time the site is visited.
+By default, users visiting websites that have enabled Safari Push Notifications, such as the users, will see a banner appear at the top of the window the first time the site is visited.
 Here, the user can choose whether to allow notifications from the website.
-These notifications will appear as standard Notification Center alerts whenever the site posts new content or manually sends out a notification, including the appearance of a banner on the top-right of the screen and an entry in Notification Center.
+These notifications will appear as standard Notification Center alerts whenever the site posts new content or manually sends out a notification, including the appearance of a banner on the top-right of the screen and an entry in the Notification Center.

 Web notifications look and work like any other notification alert.
 Their appearance can be customized by the user in System Preferences to show up as a temporary banner that vanishes on its own, or an alert that must be clicked to dismiss.

 The user can also turn off notifications by service or system wide using Do Not Disturb, a feature introduced in iOS 6 that will appear on the Mac in OS X Mavericks.
-As on mobile devices, users can set Do Not Disturb to disable incoming notification alerts during a set period, when the screen is asleep or during presentations.
+On mobile devices, users can set Do Not Disturb to disable incoming notification alerts during a set period, when the screen is asleep or during presentations.